 Business 1301 and fifteen semester hours of business electives selected from accounting, business, business computer information systems, economics, finance, management, and marketing.
 A total of 18 hours with a 2.00 or better GPA.
+A minimum of six hours must be at the advanced level.
 Prerequisites must be met for all courses selected in this minor.
 This minor is not available to students with an undergraduate major in business.